LukasPolak/create-typescript-library/README.md

 Please read the [Contribution guidelines](.github/CONTRIBUTING.md) to start with your awesome contributions!

+## Why the library is prefixed with `@lukaspolak/`

+There are a lot of similar libraries/packages on [GitHub](https://github.com/features/packages) and [npm](https://www.npmjs.com/), that can do the same.
+I wanted to enhance my programming skills, and I didn't want to find a unique name for the package.

 ## INITIALIZATION TODO

 - [ ] replace `create-typescript-library` with repository name